ashbaldry/ashbaldry.github.io/_posts/2023-08-xx-designer-0-3-0-release.md

 </figcaption>
 </figure>

-The `index.csv` collects metadata about the template, including the title, description and creator, and stores this alongside the ID the template is stored in.
+The `index.csv` collects template metadata, including the title, description and creator, and stores this alongside the ID the template is stored in.
 Currently only the HTML of the template is included in the folders, future updates will allow files such as screenshots to be included.

 ### `R_DESIGNER_CACHE`